Children of Eden: Subsequent Productions

 The New York City premiere of the piece was as the inaugural World AIDS Day Concert presented by Jamie McGonnigal and Kate Shindle for The York Theatre Company.
-The concert featured Norm Lewis as Father, Julia Murney as Eve/Mama Noah, Darius de Haas as Cain/Japheth, Max von Essen as Abel/Ham, Kate Shindle as Yonah, John Tartaglia as Seth/Shem, Ann Harada as Aysha, and Laura Benanti as the Snake.
+The concert featured Norm Lewis as Father, Julia Murney as Eve/Mama Noah, Jonathan Dokuchitz as Adam/Noah, Darius de Haas as Cain/Japheth, Max von Essen as Abel/Ham, Kate Shindle as Yonah, John Tartaglia as Seth/Shem, Ann Harada as Aysha, and Laura Benanti as the Snake.
 The concert raised funds for The National AIDS Fund and was presented December 1, 2003, at Riverside Church.

 A Gala charity concert adaptation ran for one night only at the Prince of Wales theatre in London on 29 January 2012.
 The concert was produced to support Crohn's and Colitis UK and featured performers from London's West End theatre community and from UK television.

 In 2013 Children of Eden was presented in Melbourne, Australia by award-winning production company Magnormos, as the finale of their Stephen Schwartz Celebration Triptych, which also featured Godspell and Pippin.
 Composer Stephen Schwartz was in attendance.

 A one-night only concert was presented at the John F. Kennedy Center for the Performing Arts in Washington, D.C., on May 19, 2014.
 The concert featured Ron Bohmer as Father, Charl Brown as Adam/Noah, Ashley Brown as Eve/Mama Noah, Jeremy Jordan as Cain/Japheth, and Rebecca Naomi Jones as Yonah.
 The production was accompanied by the Kennedy Center Opera House Orchestra and the National Broadway Chorus, and was attended by composer Stephen Schwartz.

 In 2015, the show was adapted into a junior version by Lindsay Maron and was presented at the Summit Playhouse in Summit, NJ from July 24-August 2, with preview performances July 17–19.
 The production was directed and choreographed by Maron with musical direction and musical arrangements by Alex Ratner.
 The cast included 37 performers from all over the tristate area.
 Stephen Schwartz and executives from MTI attended the production and the junior version of the show is now available through MTI.